alphahex99/Supcom2Cards/README.md

 * Afterburn: Blocking doubles your Movement Speed for a few seconds
 * Buhbledow: Dealing damage to an enemy resets their block cooldown
-* Chrome Shield: Automatically blocks before taking damage (>5% max HP) if block cooldown allows it
+* Chrome Shield: Automatically blocks before taking damage if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown
 * Darkenoid: Insane DMG and ATKSPD boosts, but you can only shoot down
-* Disruptor: Projectiles create explosions that stun but don't deal damage
+* Disruptor: Bullets stun players near anything they hit
-* Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds but small block cooldown increase
+* Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
 * Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD
 * Loyalist: Massive AMMO and ATKSPD increase at the cost of your DMG and HP
 * Magnetron: Blocking can push or pull (and damage on contact) enemies depending on where you aim before blocking (up/down)